justsimplify/sample-tf-provider/README.md

     ```

 ## Debug:
 - Set `set TF_LOG=DEBUG`.
-As per the warning, `TRACE` will be replaced permanently and other log types will be removed.
+As per the warning, `TRACE` should be used and other log types will be removed in the future.

 ## References:
 - https://github.com/justsimplify/sample-redis-api - (For sample Redis API)